mayfrost/guides/X.md

 `xrdb -merge ~/.Xresources`

 ## CLIPBOARD
 _"Xsel"_ with the help of _"GNU Screen"_ will be used as intermediary between the terminal and _"X"_.
+As command line examples we have
-* To paste from X clipboard
+* To paste from _"X"_ clipboard
 `xsel -ob`
-* To copy to X clipboard
+* To copy to _"X"_ clipboard from inside _"GNU Screen"_
 `cat | xsel -ib`
 Then hit _"Ctrl-a + ]"_, then _"Enter"_, then _"Ctrl-d"_.

+### CLIPBOARD BINDINGS
+For ease of use we will use _"GNU Screen's"_ configuration file _".screenrc"_ to save shortcuts to clipboard exchange.
+* Copy from _"GNU Screen"_ to _"X"_ clipboard, automatically when using _"GNU Screen's"_ copy selection
+`bindkey -m ' ' eval 'stuff \040' 'writebuf' 'exec sh -c "xsel -ib < /tmp/screen-exchange"'`
+* Copy from _"X"_ to _"GNU Screen"_ clipboard, by pressing "Ctrl-a + b" on _"GNU Screen's"_ normal mode
+`bind b eval 'exec sh -c "xsel -ob > /tmp/screen-exchange"' readbuf 'paste .'`

 ## SCREEN TEARING
 To solve screen tearing you can use any of these config files in its appropriate directory.